How Long Does A Meth High Last?

 • Elevated body temperature (hyperthermia)

 Along with euphoria, methamphetamine releases an elevated level of dopamine in the brain's reward circuit, teaching the brain to repeat the “pleasurable” activity of drug use.
-The elevated levels of dopamine activated also contribute to the drug’s adverse effects on nerve terminals in the brain.
+The elevated levels of dopamine that are activated also contribute to the drug’s adverse effects on nerve terminals in the brain.

 How Long Is a Meth High?